Robustness and Generalization for Metric Learning: Examples of Robust Metric Learning Algorithms

 and thus $\|\mathbf{M^*}\|_{\mathcal{F}} \leq g_0/c$.
 We can partition $\mathcal{Z}$ as $|Y|\mathcal{N}(\gamma/2,{X},\|\cdot\|_2)$ sets, such that if $z$ and $z'$ belong to the same set, then $y=y'$ and $\|x-x'\|_2 \leq \gamma$.
 Now, for $z_1,z_2,z'_1,z'_2\in\mathcal{Z}$, if $y_1=y'_1$, $\|x_1-x'_1\|_2 \leq \gamma$, $y_2=y'_2$ and $\|x_2-x'_2\|_2 \leq \gamma$, then:

 Hence, the example holds by Theorem~\ref{testtheorem}. \end{proof}

-Note that for the special case of Example~\ref{ex1}, a generalization bound (with same order of convergence rate) based on uniform stability was derived in \cite{Jin09}.
-However, it is known that sparse algorithms are not stable \cite{Xu2012}, and thus stability-based analysis fails to assess the generalization ability of recent sparse metric learning approaches \cite{Rosales2006,Qi2009,Ying2009}.
-The key advantage of robustness over stability is that it can accommodate arbitrary $p$-norms (or even any regularizer which is bounded below by some $p$-norm), thanks to the equivalence of norms.
-To illustrate this, we show the robustness when $\|\mathbf{M}\|$ is either the $\ell_1$ norm (used in \cite{Rosales2006,Qi2009}) which promotes sparsity at the component level, or the $\ell_{2,1}$ norm (used in \cite{Ying2009}), which is particularly interesting in the context of Mahalanobis distance learning since it induces group sparsity at the column/row level.\footnote{In this case, the linear projection space of the data induced by the learned Mahalanobis distance is of lower dimension than the original space, allowing more efficient computations and smaller storage size.} The proofs are reminiscent of that of Example~\ref{ex1} and can be found in Appendices~\ref{proof:ex2} and \ref{proof:ex3}.
+Note that for the special case of Example~\ref{ex1}, a generalization bound (with same order of convergence rate) based on uniform stability was derived in \cite{Jin2009}.
+However, it is known that sparse algorithms are not stable \cite{Xu2012}, and thus stability-based analysis fails to assess the generalization ability of recent sparse metric learning approaches \cite{Rosales2006,Qi2009,Ying2009,McFee2010,Kunapuli2012}.
+The key advantage of robustness over stability is that we can obtain bounds similar to the Frobenius case for arbitrary $p$-norms (or even any regularizer which is bounded below by some $p$-norm) using equivalence of norms arguments.
+To illustrate this, we show the robustness when $\|\mathbf{M}\|$ is the $\ell_1$ norm (used in \cite{Rosales2006,Qi2009}) which promotes sparsity at the entry level, the $\ell_{2,1}$ norm (used e.g. in \cite{Ying2009}) which induces sparsity at the column/row level, and the trace norm (used e.g. in \cite{McFee2010,Kunapuli2012}) which favors low-rank matrices.\footnote{In the last two cases, the linear projection space of the data induced by the learned Mahalanobis distance is of lower dimension than the original space, allowing more efficient computations and reduced memory usage.} The proofs are reminiscent of that of Example~\ref{ex1} and can be found in \ref{proof:ex2} and \ref{proof:ex3}, respectively.

 \begin{example}[$\ell_1$ norm] Algorithm \eqref{generalform} with $\|\mathbf{M}\| = \|\mathbf{M}\|_1$ is $(|Y|\mathcal{N}(\gamma,\mathcal{X},\|\cdot\|_1),\frac{8UR\gamma g_0}{c})$-robust. \end{example}